manavi-24/FoodBlog/README.md

-# 🍽️ Foodies - A Community Food Blog
+# 🍽️ FoodieVerse - A Community Food Blog

 **Foodies** is a full-stack food blog platform where users can **browse** and **share** delicious meal recipes.
 It showcases a dynamic collection of user-submitted meals, complete with images, summaries, and detailed instructions.